Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Experiments

-\paragraph{Evaluation Setup} We apply each metric variant to the responses in both datasets, using thresholds $T_\text{rel} = 3.5$ and $T_\text{conf} = 2$ to only retain facts with high relevance to the query and expressed with at least mild level of confidence.
+\textbf{Evaluation Setup.} We apply each metric variant to the responses in both datasets, using thresholds $T_\text{rel} = 3.5$ and $T_\text{conf} = 2$ to only retain facts with high relevance to the query and expressed with at least a mild level of confidence\textsuperscript{\ref{fn:thresholds}}.
 Since the datasets only provide weak labels rather than exact comprehensiveness scores, our meta-evaluation relies on bespoke label match rate (LMR) metrics verifying whether the comprehensiveness scores produced by our metrics are consistent with the weak labels.
 We estimate 95\% confidence intervals for all evaluation results using the bias-corrected and accelerated (BCa) bootstrap method \citep{efron-1987-bootstrap} with 10,000 resamples.
+Additionally, we conduct a series of paired permutation tests evaluating performance differences within sets of metrics using the same LLM backbone, yielding $3 \times 5 = 15$ tests per dataset.
+We apply the Benjamini-Hochberg procedure \citep{benjamini-1995-hochberg} to control the false discovery rate.
 Full metric definitions and experimental details are provided in Appendix~\ref{apd:meta-experimental-setup}.

-\paragraph{Results} Results are presented in Figures~\ref{fig:wikicontradict-results}, \ref{fig:conflictbank-results}, and \ref{fig:mean-meta-results}.
-Across both datasets, the Q\&A and end-to-end (E2E) variants consistently outperformed the NLI-based pipeline.
+\textbf{Results.} Results are presented in Figures~\ref{fig:wikicontradict-results}, \ref{fig:conflictbank-results}, and \ref{fig:mean-meta-results}.
+Across both datasets, the Q\&A and end-to-end (E2E) variants consistently outperformed the NLI-based pipeline for all models (p < 0.05).
 This is likely due to the NLI method's limited ability to incorporate broader context when assessing entailment between atomic statements.

-On WikiContradict, the E2E approach achieved the highest performance across all models, though the differences between E2E and Q\&A were often small, with substantially overlapping confidence intervals.
-On ConflictBank, results were more mixed, with Q\&A significantly outperforming E2E for three out of five models.
-Qualitatively, we found that E2E comprehensiveness can be more sensitive to irrelevant information in the longer contexts of ConflictBank, while being highly effective for the shorter, more focused contexts in WikiContradict.
+For WikiContradict, the E2E approach significantly outperformed Q\&A across all models (p < 0.05), except for gpt-oss-120b, where the difference between E2E and Q\&A was not statistically significant.
+On ConflictBank, results were more mixed.
+Q\&A significantly outperformed E2E when used with gpt-oss-20b, gpt-oss-120b and Qwen 2.5 72B (p < 0.05), and E2E significantly outperformed Q\&A when used with Llama 4 17Bx128E (p < 0.05).
+The difference between E2E and Q\&A when used with Llama 3.3 70B was not significant.